Want to know more? — Subscribe

 - Approval of those requirements by stakeholders

-- Everyone can evaluate the goals and expectations for the project and weigh in
+- Evaluating the goals and expectations for the project

 Phase Two: User Design and Prototypes

-After this first phase, it’s time to jump right into design development.
-This involves building the common stages of the design process.
-But for the RAD model, the main goals on this stage is to develop the customer journey and wireframes applying the main UX deliverables and finalize the design version through various prototype iterations.
+Design development is the second of the rapid application development phases.
+It involves building the common stages of the design process.
+The primary goals of this phase are to develop customer journeys and wireframes, apply the main UX deliverables, and finalize the design version through various prototype iterations.

-During this phase, clients work closely with developers.
-In such a way, they can discuss the project requirements that are met at every step of the design process.
-It’s similar to customizable software development where the users test each prototype of the product at each stage to see if it meets their expectations.
+During this stage, clients work closely with developers.
+In such a way, they can discuss the project requirements met at every step of the design process.
+It’s similar to customizable software development, where the users test each product prototype at every stage to see if it meets their expectations.

 All the kinks and bugs are worked out through iterative means.
 The development team designs a prototype, and the client and users test it.
-Then, all the issues are discovered and comments are considered in the next design version.
-This method lets developers tweak the model as they go until they devise a satisfactory design.
+Then, all the issues are discovered, and comments are considered in the next design version.
+This method lets developers tweak the model until they devise a satisfactory design.

-Tip: At the end of this stage you have the final tested design version that you implement into software.
+Tip: At the end of this stage, you have the final tested design version that you implement into the software.